jsohlendorff/continuous_time_LTMLE/article.typ

 We posit specific conditions in @thm:iceipcw similar to those that may be found the literature based on independent censoring (@andersenStatisticalModelsBased1993; Definition III.2.1) or local independence conditions (@roeysland2024; Definition 4).
 A simple, sufficient condition for this to hold is e.g., that $C perp history(K)$.
+Note that 1. is a slight strengthening of the orthogonal martingale condition.

-Note that if compensator of the (observed) censoring process is absolutely continuous with respect to the Lebesgue measure, then 1. of @thm:iceipcw is satisfied.
+For example if the compensator of the (observed) censoring process is absolutely continuous with respect to the Lebesgue measure, then 1. of @thm:iceipcw is satisfied.
 Our second condition in @thm:iceipcw is a positivity condition,